 the customer entered or completed activities.

-NLF: Boards must ensure local Workforce Solutions Office staff continues to document Noncustodial Parent (NCP) Choices participant data in TWIST.

 NLF: Boards and ES Supervisory staff must inform appropriate staff that the data entry deadlines account for holidays.

 Note: If the data entry deadline for a given month is before the date in which the Texas Health and Human Services Commission (HHSC) forwards the Temporary Assistance for Needy Families (TANF) warrant file to TWC, any data that is entered after the data entry deadline—but before the TANF warrant file is processed—will be included in the Choices Participation monthly performance report.